A Guide To Energy Efficient Windows For Arizona Homeowners

 The Progression of Window Technology from Past to Present

 Energy-efficient window technology has evolved considerably since the 1950s when Alastair Pilkington, technical director of British glass manufacturer Pilkington Brothers, invented a process of creating float glass, which was the flattest and most even glass at the time.
 This high-quality glass was a significant breakthrough in energy-efficient window technology because it made possible the application of window coatings.
-In fact, float glass is used in all windows today.
+Float glass is used in all windows today.
 The 1950s also saw the emergence of insulated glass (Thermopane), a technology that was originally patented in 1865.
-Designed to mimic the double glass liner of a Thermos bottle, the original version of the Thermopane consisted for two glass panes joined together with an air space between them.
-Over time, glass manufactures widened the space between the two panes to boost the energy efficiency of the glass.
-To prevent the structure from collapsing due to stress forces, glass manufactures use steel and rubber spacers to absorb expansion and contraction movement of the glass panes.
+Designed to mimic the double glass liner of a Thermos bottle, the original version of the Thermopane consisted of two glass panes joined together with an air space between them.
+Over time, glass manufacturers widened the space between the two panes to boost the energy efficiency of the glass.
+To prevent the structure from collapsing due to stress forces, glass manufacturers use steel and rubber spacers to absorb the expansion and contraction movement of the glass panes.
 By 2007, about 90% of all windows installed on residential and commercial buildings in the US had insulating glazing by 2007.

 One of the most notable inventions of the 2000s in this space is the dynamic glass, which is essentially a window glass that can switch from clear to opaque to control the amount of heat leaving or entering a room.
 This aspect differentiates it from a privacy glass, which has no energy-saving function.

-In some case, it may be more cost-effective and practical to replace your old windows with new, energy-efficient windows.
+In some cases, it may be more cost-effective and practical to replace your old windows with new, energy-efficient windows.
 While the initial cost of installing new energy-efficient may be high, you will recoup your initial investment over time through lower cooling and heating costs.
-Some of the key factors to consider when choosing energy-efficient windows include the R-value, design and installation procedure.
+Some of the key factors to consider when choosing energy-efficient windows include the R-value, design, and installation procedure.

-Windows account to up to 50% of a building’s energy loss, says the DoE.
-For this reason, researchers in the field are constantly working to develop more energy efficient windows.
+Windows accounts for up to 50% of a building’s energy loss, says the DoE.
+For this reason, researchers in the field are constantly working to develop more energy-efficient windows.
 For instance, the National Renewable Energy Laboratory (NREL) is currently developing an innovative insulation window film capable of reducing a building’s energy use by as much as 33%.
-Consisting of nano-to micrometer-sized vacuum capsules sturdy enough to be integrated with standard window plastics, the NREL’s vacuum insulation film can be applied like a typical low-emissivity (low-e) coating.
+Consisting of nano-to-micrometer-sized vacuum capsules sturdy enough to be integrated with standard window plastics, the NREL’s vacuum insulation film can be applied like a typical low-emissivity (Low-E) coating.

 Considerations for Arizona Residents